Ready, Set, Let the World Know About Your Podcast

 Article 4 min

-Now that your podcast is recorded and reviewed, it's time to move into the post-production phase where you'll be sharing your podcast with the target audience that was identified in the planning process.
+Now that your podcast is recorded and reviewed, it's time to enter the post-production phase, where you'll share your podcast with the audience identified during the planning process.

 You want to make a big deal out of your new podcast to get as many eyeballs (and ears) on your show as soon as it launches.
-There are four key things to think about that will help you spread the word.
+Four key considerations will help you spread the word.

 Photo by: DINFOS PAVILION Team